Drew72-ita/UTXOscope/README.md

 ## Core Idea

-The fundamental assumption behind UTXOscope is that the most common transaction size for retail users is a round-number fiat purchase — typically $100.
+The fundamental assumption behind **UTXOscope** is that the most common transaction size for retail users is a round-number fiat purchase — typically **$100**.

-By analyzing the frequency and distribution of UTXOs that correspond to the most typical purchase amounts (\$100, \$50 and \$200), it becomes possible to infer the historical price trend and track its movements over time.
+By analyzing the frequency and distribution of UTXOs corresponding to typical purchase amounts (**$100**, **$50**, and **$200**), it becomes possible to infer historical price trends and track their movement over time.

+Some UTXOs are excluded from the analysis:
+- UTXOs with `nulldata` or `nonstandard` output types (typically associated with inscriptions, runes, or other metadata).
+- UTXOs divisible by **1,000 sats** (e.g., 100,000 sats, 1,000 sats, 75,000 sats, 29,000 sats), as they appear far more frequently than expected due to human bias toward round numbers.
+Statistically, such outputs should represent only about 0.1% of all cases.
+  This effect is particularly visible around the **$100,000** price level, where **$100 = 100,000 sats**.

 ## Features
 - No external price feed — fully self-contained analysis using blockchain data.